 If you’re leafletting about a small-scale cultural or community event you may be able to get reduced fees - check with your local council.

-You don’t need permission if the printed material is being distributed:
+You do not need permission if the printed material is being distributed:

 - in letterboxes